-As our family trip to Iceland was organised and our visit to the Blue Lagoon one of the most visited Iceland hot springs was confirmed I started to worry.
-It is one of the hottest places to go in Iceland and many had written blue lagoon reviews that said it was overrated, not what they expected and one of the most overpriced tourist places in Iceland.
-Would we have the same experience as a family that had very high expectations of going to one of the most popular Iceland tourist spots?
-Would the Blue Lagoon for families experience be a let down for us or one of the best activities in Iceland that we would have?
+As our family trip to Iceland was organised and our visit to the Blue Lagoon was confirmed I started to worry.
+It is one of the hottest places to go in Iceland and many stories have been written that it was overrated, not what they expected and overpriced.
+Would we have the same experience as a family that had very high expectations of going there?
+Would the Blue Lagoon for families experience be a letdown for us?

 Our day started well.
-We had decided to not to purchase a blue lagoon tour package as we had the car and we would be able to see other sights once we were finished.
-We all jumped in our rented Renault Clio hired from Procar in Reykjavik and drove the 50 kilometres out to the Blue Lagoon.
-We thought it would be one of the most brilliant day trips from Reykjavik in winter and one of the best activities in Iceland to do with kids.
-The Iceland winter time meant it was dark when we arrived but the drive from Reykjavik with kids was really easy.
+We all jumped in our rented Renault Clio hired from Procar. in Reykjavik. and drove the XXX kilometres out to the Blue Lagoon in the dark.
 Our entry time was booked for 9.30am and it was still pitch black during winter at this time.
-Driving in Iceland in winter really makes for some great driving stories now I can tell you!
+It makes for some great driving stories now I can tell you!

 Where do we stay in Iceland?

 We stayed at Downtown Reykjavik Apartments.
 Apartments at Downtown Reykjavik Apartments are modern and offer a kitchenette free wifi and very friendly staff who love to help you.
 There are also multiple apartments designed for families.

 For the latest prices click HERE